refuge/cowdb/README.md

 is an append-only btree which is implemented by CBT - a btree library extracted from Apache CouchDB .

-CowDB is released under the Apache License 2.
+CowDB is released under the Mozilla Public License, v.
+2.0

 ## Features